 On average, the percental relative margins of the 90% confidence intervals turned out to be lower for the funds (11.45%) than for the stocks (12.25%).
-The neglect of the correlations among return developments of different means of investment (correlation neglect) could not be observed for the entire group of participants.
+The neglect of the correlations among return developments of different financial instruments (correlation neglect) could not be observed for the entire group of participants.
 The individual analysis of each participant, however, showed that a considerable 42.2% of participants forecasted lower percental relative margins for the stocks than for the funds.
 Hence, a significant number of participants was subject to the phenomenon of correlation neglect.

-It is of particular interest that correlation neglect evidently has a cushioning effect on overconfidence in the case of diversified means of investment (such as funds).
+It is of particular interest that correlation neglect evidently has a cushioning effect on overconfidence in the case of diversified financial instruments (such as funds).
 Whereas considerable 45.5% of all actual funds price were within the forecast 90% confidence intervals, only 31.1% of actual stock prices developed this way.
-We conclude that possible damages caused by overconfidence can be prevented if investors increasingly rely on diversified means of investment.
+We conclude that possible damages caused by overconfidence can be prevented if investors increasingly rely on diversified financial instruments.